 The Birth of Erik Killmonger

-Prep for this week's Killmonger #1 with a look at the character's comic book origin!
+Look at the character's comic book origin!

-The four-issue limited series by Bryan Hill and Juan Ferreyra follows the early days of this relatable Super Villain.
 Long before he became “Killmonger,” there was a boy known as N’Jadaka.
 A boy who was stolen from his home and taught only the world’s cruelties.
 A boy who knew the Black Panther only as a fairy tale, a whisper from strangers.
 This is the story of a man who driven by revenge.
 This is the legend of Killmonger.

 But where did the character get his start?